-The bread is very easy and can be made with just a couple of mixing bowls and a spoon.
-The combination of vanilla and pecans tastes great, and for a bread with only 1 tablespoon of butter, this one is very moist.
-It does get a lot of texture from the pecans and dates, though.
-So I wouldn’t recommend using any less than the full amount of dates and nuts.
+This date bread is very easy and can be made with just a couple of mixing bowls and a spoon.
+The combination of vanilla and pecans tastes great, and even though the bread has only 1 tablespoon of butter, it is still very moist.
+In addition, the pecans and dates give it an interesting texture.
+Because of that, I wouldn’t recommend using any less than the full amount of dates and nuts.

 - 1 cup pecans

 - 1 3/4 cup all-purpose flour (7.8 ounces)

 - 3/4 cup granulated sugar or evaporated cane juice crystals

 - Spread the pecans on a baking sheet and toast at 350 degrees F for about 7 minutes.
 Let cool, and then chop.

 - Reduce the heat of the oven to 325 degrees F. Grease and flour a standard size loaf pan – mine is about 8 1/2 by 4 1/2, but a slightly wider one would be okay too.

 - Put the dates, boiling water and butter in a large mixing bowl and stir well.
 Stir in the vanilla.